Andrew-Mackay/peot/README.md

 ```

 ## Examples
-The graphing for these examples has been done manually using the data from the outputted results.csv file.
+The graphing for these examples was done manually using the data from the outputted results.csv file.
 Peot does not currently have any in-built graphing support.

 ### [Andrew-Mackay/laravel_vue_blog_spa](https://github.com/Andrew-Mackay/laravel-vue-spa-blog)
 ```